TheMonk2121/ai-dev-tasks/600_archives/400_guides/400_comprehensive-coding-best-practices.md

 **Error**: `pq: column "start_char" does not exist`

-**Root Cause**: The Go implementation expects a `start_char` column that doesn't exist in the current database schema.
+**Root Cause**: The Go implementation expects a `start_char` column that doesn'tt exist in the current database schema.

 **Current Schema**:
 ```sql